Triadica sebifera Chinese tallow tree

 Two mature specimens are at the eastern dead-end of Esplanada Way; there are 17 on the west and 20 on the east side of Kimball Hall, Escondido Road.
-A younger tree at the entrance to Ginzton Laboratory on Via Palou is strikingly beautiful in the fall.
-Others grow in the courtyard behind the northwest corner of the Outer Quad.
+Seven specimens are in the courtyard behind the northwest corner of the Outer Quad.
+A younger tree at the entrance to the old Ginzton Laboratory on Via Palou was strikingly beautiful in the fall; it was removed in the early 2010s when that building came down to make way for the Shriram Center.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 Minor edits, scientific name updated to T. sebifera Jan 2018 (SP).
 Details of raceme composition, Ginzton removal, Outer Quad tree count, light edits May 2019 by Sairus Patel.